jswade/merit-sword/README.md

 reaches in SWORD and MERIT-Basins.
 3. Provide a reach-specific evaluation of the quality of translations.

+The MERIT-SWORD dataset is publicly available at https://zenodo.org/records/8264511.

 ## Installation with Docker
 Installing MERIT-SWORD is **by far the easiest with Docker**.
 This document was written and tested using